theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 	```
 4. Make sure that the Xtract Core service "SAP Connector" is running on your Windows system and that the default port {{ port }} is not blocked by the firewall.

+The Xtract Core Windows service can now receive HTTP requests.

+## Configuration

+The service and network settings of Xtract Core can be configured using the files in the installaltion directory of Xtract Core.
-After the installation, the installation directory contains the following files:
+The installation directory contains the following files:

 | Filename	| Description |
 |------------|--------------|